michael-cannon/wordpress-starter-premium/readme.txt

 	* Select plugins for update, click "Update Plugins"
 * Using FTP
 	* Download and unzip `wordpress-starter.zip` locally
-	* FTP, upload directory `wordpress-starter` to your website's `/wp-content/plugins/` directory
+	* Upload directory `wordpress-starter` to your website's `/wp-content/plugins/` directory
 	* Be sure to overwrite your existing `wordpress-starter` folder contents